-Two teenagers have been arrested in relation to the arson attack at Kenton United Synagogue at the weekend, the Metropolitan Police have confirmed.
+A boy has been charged in connection with the arson attack on Kenton United Synagogue at the weekend, the Metropolitan Police have confirmed.

-A bottle containing accelerant was thrown through windows of the shul on Shaftesbury Avenue, in Harrow, at around midnight on Sunday, causing minor smoke damage but no injuries or significant damage to the building.
+A bottle containing accelerant was thrown through windows of the shul on Shaftesbury Avenue, in Harrow, at around 11.55pm on Saturday night, causing minor smoke damage but no injuries or significant damage to the building.
+Approximately five minutes later, police officers conducting security checks at local synagogues came across the crime scene and alerted the London Fire Brigade.

 The Kenton case marks the latest in a string of attacks over the past week alone against the Jewish community.
 It follows the attempted arson attack on Finchley Reform Synagogue last Tuesday and a separate attack on the former site of charity Jewish Futures in Hendon on Friday.